awesamarth/mega-starter-full/README.md

 mega deploy foundry-app/src/GmegaCounter.sol:GmegaCounter --private-key $DEV_PRIVATE_KEY --broadcast --testnet
 ```

 Congratulations!
 Your smart contract is now deployed on MegaETH testnet.
 Copy the address you see in the terminal and paste it in next-app/src/constants/index.js as the value of the MEGA_GMEGA_CONTRACT_ADDRESS variable for changes to reflect on the frontend.
-Now you can interact with the deployed smart contract on Morph using the Next.js app!
+Now you can interact with the deployed smart contract on Mega using the Next.js app!